-The data indicate that zoledronic acid and pamidronate may be given on a 3- to 4-week schedule in conjunction with antineoplastic therapy (i.e., endocrine therapy, chemotherapy, biologic therapy) or every 12 weeks.
+The data indicate that zoledronic acid and pamidronate may be given on a 3- to 4-week schedule in conjunction with antineoplastic therapy (ie, endocrine therapy, chemotherapy, biologic therapy) or every 12 weeks.
 Three randomized trials have compared zoledronic acid dosed every 4 weeks versus every 12 weeks.
-504-506 Data from these trials show that among patients with breast cancer and bone metastases zoledronic acid administered once every 12 weeks versus once every four weeks does not compromise efficacy and has similar rates of SREs.^{504,505,507} In the ZOOM trial,504 the rate of skeletal morbidities was 0.22 (95% CI, 0.14 to 0.29) in those receiving zoledronic acid every 4 weeks versus and 0.26 (95% CI, 0.15 to 0.37) those receiving zoledronic acid every 12 weeks.
-In the CALGB 70604 trial,505 the rate of SRE rate in the 4-week arm was 29.5% versus 28.6% in the 12-week arm.
-In OPTIMIZE-2 trial,506 the rate of SREs was 22% of the in the 4-week arm and 23.2% in the 12-week arm.506 The NCCN Panel recommends an optimal dosing of every 12 weeks.
+489-491 Data from these trials show that among patients with breast cancer and bone metastases zoledronic acid administered once every 12 weeks versus once every 4 weeks does not compromise efficacy and has similar rates of SREs.
+489,490,492 In the ZOOM trial, the rate of skeletal morbidities was 0.22 (95% CI, 0.14-0.29) in those receiving zoledronic acid every 4 weeks versus 0.26 (95% CI, 0.15-0.37) in those receiving zoledronic acid every 12 weeks.
+In the CALGB

+70604 trial, the rate of SREs in the 4-week arm was 29.5% versus 28.6% in the 12-week arm.
+In OPTIMIZE-2 trial, the rate of SREs was 22% in the 4-week arm and 23.2% in the 12-week arm.
+The NCCN Panel recommends an optimal dosing of every 12 weeks.

-The use of bisphosphonates should be accompanied by calcium and vitamin D supplementation with daily doses of calcium of 1200 to 1500 mg and vitamin D_3 of 400 to 800 IU.
+The use of bisphosphonates should be accompanied by calcium and vitamin D supplementation with daily doses of calcium of 1200 to 1500 mg and vitamin $D_3$ of 400 to 800 IU.
 Recommended agents for use in the United States are pamidronate 90 mg intravenously over 2 hours or zoledronic acid 4 mg intravenously over 15 minutes.
 The original studies continued treatment for up to 24 months; however, there are limited long-term safety data indicating treatment can continue beyond that time.
-499,501,508 The risk of renal toxicity necessitates monitoring of serum creatinine prior to administration of each dose and dose reduction or discontinuation if renal function is reduced.
+A84,486,493 The risk of renal toxicity necessitates monitoring of serum creatinine prior to administration of each dose and dose reduction or discontinuation if renal function is reduced.
 Current clinical trial results support the use of bisphosphonates for up to 2 years.
 Longer durations of bisphosphonate therapy may provide additional benefit, but this has not yet been tested in clinical trials.